-Reading at random from The New York Times, The New Yorker, and The Atlantic Monthly is much like walking straight into a dense, vast forest, and hoping you will find a path through the woods.
+Choosing articles at random from The New York Times, The New Yorker, and The Atlantic Monthly is much like walking straight into a vast, dense forest and hoping you will find a path through the woods.

-Amidst insightful, nuanced articles, one has to contend with the weeds and underbrush – to continue the bosky metaphor – of articles based mainly on ephemera: Hollywood happenings, or those articles that are time-sensitive, and provide little reflection from their respective authors.
+To find insightful, nuanced articles, one has to contend with the weeds and underbrush (to continue the bosky metaphor) of articles based mainly on ephemera — Hollywood happenings or current events — and which provide little reflection from their respective authors.

-However, just because a piece falls under one of the above doesn’t mean it is always made up of easily digestible bits, free of any intimidating words.
+However, just because a piece falls under one of the above doesn’t mean it’s always made up of easily digestible bits, free of any intimidating words.
 Here is a political opinion piece that makes a nuanced, albeit impassioned, point.

-In general, if there are trails on this forest of reading, they are best found in the Science, Arts/Literature/Essays.
-Perhaps the trail metaphor is a bit misleading – even paradoxical – for these articles are hardly easy reading.
-And they shouldn’t be – if you are prepping for the Revised GRE, you want to challenge yourself with reading.
+In general, if there are trails in this forest of reading, they are best found in the Science, Arts, and Literature Essays.
+Perhaps the trail metaphor is a bit misleading — even paradoxical — for these articles are difficult.
+And they should be — if you are prepping for the Revised GRE, you want to challenge yourself with reading.

-Challenging reading tends to be vocabulary dense (and no, don’t think of vocabulary as weeds), insightful, and complex.
-Below are three areas you want to have in mind when choosing which article, out of the vast forest, to read.
+Challenging reading tends to be vocabulary-dense (and no, don’t think of vocabulary as weeds), insightful, and complex.
+Below are three criteria you want to have in mind when choosing articles to read.

-The piece discusses how she approaches learning pieces and, on a deeper level, how she interprets classical music – what is “proper,” what is innovative, and what is simply an abomination of the composer’s original work.
+The piece discusses how she approaches learning pieces and, on a deeper level, how she interprets classical music — what is “proper,” what is innovative, and what is simply a butchering of the composer’s work.
 Uh, you still with me?
-Forcing yourself outside of your knowledge comfort zone will help you immensely on test day.
+Forcing yourself outside of your comfort zone will help you immensely on test day.

 Even seemingly prosaic topics, such as maple syrup, can, in the right hands, become a fascinating exploration of history.

 If you become accustomed to reading longer articles, your brain will develop more reading endurance.
-Because the new GRE is a marathon, and not a sprint, you will want to practice improving your endurance, or, enduring long pieces, as it were.
+Because the new GRE is a marathon and not a sprint, you will want to practice improving your endurance, or your ability to endure long pieces, as it were.

 Many feature articles from The New Yorker or The Atlantic Monthly can run ten pages.
-You don’t have to read the entire article in one sitting (remember if you are just stringing words together, you are not really reading).
-Understanding what you read, and taking an interest, as much as is possible, will help).
+You don’t have to read the entire article in one sitting (remember: if you are just stringing words together, you are not really reading).
+Understanding what you read and taking an interest, as much as possible, will help).

 A New Yorker feature about a rogue scientist unraveling the mystery of the Neanderthals is a great place to start.
-It’s nine pages long, reflects on our existence, and, also, that of our erstwhile, hirsute relative, and offers GRE vocabulary – many you’ve seen before, many you haven’t.
+It’s nine pages long, reflects on our existence and that of our erstwhile, hirsute relative, and contains GRE vocabulary words — many you’ve seen before; many you haven’t.

-You don’t want an article that simply reports the facts; you do want an article that offers an opinion or viewpoint.
-Almost all of the longer GRE passages fall into this category.
-Better still, a viewpoint that is complex and nuanced will challenge you to really think about what a writer is saying about a particular area.
+You don’t want an article that simply reports the facts.
+You do want an article that offers an opinion or viewpoint.
+Almost all the longer GRE passages fall into this category.
+Better still, a viewpoint that is complex and nuanced will challenge you to really think about what a writer is saying.
 This is a skill you will definitely need on the GRE.

-Rumor has it that the GRE takes already complex passages, and makes them even more complex.
-Therefore, try to find articles/features in which the author favors long, winding sentences, chock full of big ideas and big words.
-Who knows, maybe that author even works for ETS.
+Rumor has it that the GRE takes already complex passages and makes them even more complex.
+Therefore, try to find articles in which the author favors long, winding sentences, chock full of big ideas and big words.
+Who knows —maybe that author works for ETS.

 Choosing Your Own Articles